 Some of these infections include:

 This refers to defects of the uterus cavity.
-If the woman’s uterus didn’t form correctly when she was developing, it may be unable to support a healthy pregnancy.
+If a woman’s uterus didn’t form correctly when she was developing, it may be unable to support a healthy pregnancy.

 In the case of pregnancy, blood clots can form in the placenta.
 This prevents nutrition and oxygen from getting to the baby-to-be, and prevents waste from being carried away.

-These weeks mark the highest risk.
-A woman can have a miscarriage in the first week or two without even realizing she’s pregnant.
-She might think it’s a late period.
+These early weeks mark the highest risk of miscarriage.
+A woman can have a miscarriage in the first week or two without realizing she’s pregnant.
+It may even seem like a late period.

-Once a pregnancy makes it to 7 weeks with a heartbeat, the risk of having a miscarriage drops to 10 percent.
+Once a pregnancy makes it to 6 weeks and has confirmed viability with a heartbeat, the risk of having a miscarriage drops to

 By week 12, the risk may fall to 5 percent.
-But keep in mind that it doesn’t really go below that because complications can happen during pregnancy.
+But keep in mind that it doesn’t really fall below that because complications can happen during pregnancy.

-The most common signs of a miscarriage are bleeding and cramping that are felt in the abdomen or lower back.
+The most common signs of a miscarriage are bleeding and cramping that are felt in the abdomen, pelvis, or lower back.

 The majority of miscarriages are the result of genetic abnormalities or other health factors that are beyond our control.
 For that reason, there isn’t a whole lot you can do for prevention.